lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

   LAMMPS and triggers a global abort
-- allocation of multi-dimensional arrays will be done in a C compatible fashion but so that the storage of the actual data is stored in one large consecutive block and thus when MPI communication is needed, only this storage needs to be communicated (similar to Fortran arrays)
+- allocation of multi-dimensional arrays will be done in a C compatible fashion but so that the storage of the actual data is stored in one large contiguous block.
+Thus when MPI communication is needed, the data can be communicated directly (similar to Fortran arrays).
 - the "destroy()" and "sfree()" functions may safely be called on NULL pointers
 - the "destroy()" functions will nullify the pointer variables making